romek-codes/nix-config/README.md

 │   ├───xmonad-edp: home-manager configuration [home-manager-generation] │   └───xmonad-hdmi: home-manager configuration [home-manager-generation] ├───nixosConfigurations
-│   ├───dell-xps: NixOS configuration [nixos-system-dell-xps-15-9560-24.05pre-git]
-│   ├───thinkpad: NixOS configuration [nixos-system-thinkpad-x1-24.05pre-git]
-│   └───tongfang-amd: NixOS configuration [nixos-system-tongfang-amd-24.05pre-git]
+│   └───lenovo-yoga: NixOS configuration [nixos-system-lenovo-yoga-24.05pre-git]
 ├───out
 │   ├───overlays: custom instance to be used by consumers of this flake │   └───pkgs: custom instance to be used by consumers of this flake